-- The initial cost of a new uniform may be a barrier for some parents. - There are many examples of schools that have successfully implemented more relaxed/activity permissive uniforms, indicating that introducing and maintaining this may not be a problem.
+- The initial cost of a new uniform may be a barrier for some parents. - There are many examples of schools that have successfully put into place more relaxed/activity permissive uniforms, indicating that introducing and maintaining this may not be a problem.